Wildsong/docker-arcgis-enterprise/README.md

 putting ArcGIS Enterprise into Docker.
 I pretty much had it working when two things happened, (1) I got a day job and (2) the license ran out.

 If I had a license I'd continue to develop it but I am not willing to pay right now.
-If you want me to do more work on it and you have a developer license, drop me a line.
+If you want me to do more work on it and you have a developer license, get in touch.  brian@wildsong.biz

 ## Overview